ibm-ecosystem-engineering/Watson-NLP/Watson-NLP-Container/readme.md

-# Serve Watson NLP Pretrained Models using Standalone Containers
+# Serve Pretrained Models with Docker
-This tutorial will walk you through the steps to build a container image to serve pretrained Watson NLP models.
-Both the Watson NLP Runtime and the models will be packaged into the container image.
+This tutorial will walk you through the steps to build a container image to serve pretrained Watson NLP models, and to run it with Docker.
+The container image will include both the Watson NLP Runtime and the models.
 When the container runs it will expose REST and gRPC endpoints that client programs can use to make inference requests on the models.

 These containers can run anywhere.
 In the tutorial you will run the container using Docker.
-The same image could also be run on a Kubernetes or OpenShift cluster, or on a cloud container service like IBM Code Engine or AWS Fargate.
+The same image could also be run on a Kubernetes or OpenShift cluster; or on a cloud container service like IBM Code Engine or AWS Fargate.

-The tutorial uses pretrained models for Sentiment Analysis and Emotion Classification, however the approach can easily be adapted to serving other pretrained models.
+For this tutorial, we will use pretrained models for sentiment analysis and emotion classification.
+Though other pretrained models could be served similarly.

 ### Architecture diagram